 We’re aiming to be retired in five years.

-We’ll do it by selling off a bunch of costly, depreciating toys (goodbye little red sports car and see ya later Harley Night Rod Special), following a determined savings plan (bon voyage overseas holidays) and making sensible, boring, slow-return investments.
+We’ll do it by selling off a bunch of costly, depreciating toys (goodbye little red sports car and see ya later Harley Night Rod Special), and following a savings plan (bon voyage overseas holidays) as well as making sensible, boring, slow-return investments.

 Both Maggie and I are planners.
 We’ve planned in detail our whole retired life many times over, just for funsies.

-As much as we may look forward to exiting the workforce, our sense of purpose and self-worth are often wrapped up in our work.
+As much as we might look forward to leaving the workforce, we shouldn’t forget our sense of purpose and self-worth are wrapped up in our work.

-Of itself, sitting on a beach relaxing, slamming back pina coladas in a permanent state of holiday inebriation is not enough to be happy (can’t believe I just said that).
+Despite what we might think now, sitting on a beach relaxing, slamming back pina coladas in a permanent state of holiday inebriation is not enough to be happy.
+(I can’t believe I said that.)

 Don’t get me wrong, it’ll get you a lot of the way to happiness, but it won’t insulate you from boredom and it won’t fill a purpose-shaped hole in your life.

-In The Meantime is our part of our retirement purpose.
-(We’re starting now because it takes years to build a blog)
+In The Meantime is part of our retirement purpose.

 Our blog is our creative outlet, our digital sandcastle, our connection to people and our way of giving something back.

-As we move toward our exit from the daily grind and to a post-work lifestyle somewhere a lot warmer than here, we invite you, our Generation X community, to come along for the ride.
+As we move toward our exit from the daily grind and to a post-work lifestyle, somewhere a lot warmer than here, we invite you, Generation X, to come along for the ride.